DinoDevs/GladiatusCrazyAddon/Progress.md

 ✖		Mercenaries management Interface
 ✖		Items' shadow
 ✖		Save costume's properties
-✔✎		Drag&Drop item to see the material needed to repair it / Not in settings
+✔✎		Drag&Drop item to see the material needed to repair it (Not in settings/No translatios)

 • Overview Stats